 BREAD USED FOR DECEPTION

-Satan even tried to deceive Jesus by tempting him, rather challenging him to do what he was not supposed to do.
-It was a powerful challenge to turn stones into bread, defy gravity, and dare to honor Satan (Mt.
-4:1-11; Lk.
-4:1-12).
-Later, Satan, with the help of humans, wanted to take credit for Jesus’ miracles (Mt.
-12:22-28).
+Satan even tried to deceive Jesus by tempting Him, rather challenging Jesus to do what He was not supposed to do.
+It was a powerful challenge to turn stones into bread, defy gravity, and dare to honor Satan (Matthew 4:1-11; Luke 4:1-12).
+Later, Satan, with the help of humans, wanted to take credit for Jesus’ Miracles (Matthew 12:22-28).
 The Jewish leaders were deceived in thinking that by opposing Jesus they were serving God.
-Jesus told them that they belonged to their father the devil (Jn.
-8:42-47).
-They were doing his bidding without realizing it.
+Jesus told them that they belonged to their father the devil (John 8:42-47).
+The Jewish leaders were doing Satan’s bidding without realizing it.
 Now, if Satan tried to deceive Jesus, what makes us think he cannot roast us over his fire?
-Our fight is not only against flesh and blood, but against the spiritual forces of darkness that are behind all the deceptions and destructions (Eph.
-6:12).
+Our fight is not only against flesh and blood, but against the spiritual forces of darkness that are behind all the deceptions and destructions (Ephesians 6:12).

 Satan is not that obnoxious, nor is he a mere Simpleton.
-He is a master of disguises.
-He parades as an angel of light (II Cor.
-11:14).
-He is the deceiver of the world (Rev. 12:9).
-His puppet, the antichrist, has an army of deceivers (II Jn.
-1:7).
-He even has an appealing gospel (Gal.
-1:6-9).
-He delights in deceiving Christians into thinking that they are wise in their ways, when in reality they make fools of themselves (I Cor.
-3:18).
-In our effort to assert ourselves, we endanger our destiny in Christ and unknowingly play into the den of the devil and his angels (Mt.
-25:41).
+Satan is a master of disguises.
+He parades as an angel of light (II Corinthians 11:14).
+Satan is the deceiver of the world (Revelation 12:9).
+And Satan’s puppet, the antichrist, has an army of deceivers (II John 1:7).
+Yes, Satan even has an appealing gospel (Galatians 1:6-9).
+He delights in deceiving Christians into thinking that they are wise in their ways, when in reality, they make fools of themselves (I Corinthians 3:18).
+In our effort to assert ourselves, we endanger our destiny in Christ and unknowingly play into the den of the devil and his angels (Matthew 25:41).
 We can test ourselves easily where we are headed.
 If we have not apologized lately to someone, then beware.
 We are either being deceived or we are deceiving others and ourselves.

 It is an unwanted feeling of having been deceived while eating bread by some one close to us.
 Why does a close friend turn on us?
 Satan is behind such deception.
-First, he takes away the truth (Mk.
-3:15); second, he settles himself in the human heart or mind; third, he carries out the command of his father the devil (Jn.
-8:44).
-It was when Jesus handed Judas the bread that Satan took complete control of him and went out to betray his teacher and then hung himself (Jn.
-13:27; Mt.
-27:3-5).
+First, Satan takes away the truth (Mark 3:15); second, Satan settles himself in the human heart and mind; and third, Satan carries out the command of his father the devil (John 8:44).
+It was when Jesus handed Judas the bread that Satan took complete control of him.
+And Judas went out to betray Jesus, his Teacher and then he hung himself (John 13:27; Matthew 27:3-5).
 Could Judas have been saved?
-There is an interesting promise in Psalm 41:9.
-“Even my bosom friend in whom I trusted, who ate my bread, has lifted his heel against me.
+There is an interesting promise in Psalm 41:9: “Even my bosom friend in whom I trusted, who ate my bread, has lifted his heel against me.
 But do thou, O Lord, be gracious to me, and raise me up, that I may absolve them.”
-Jesus forgave Peter for denying him, the soldiers for crucifying him and Pilate for sentencing him, but not the merciless Jewish leaders to whom Judas went for forgiveness.
-Had he come back to Jesus, we may have had a different ending.
-No one could stop or alter Jesus’ destiny as the ransom for many (Mk.
-10:45).
+Jesus forgave Peter for denying Him, the soldiers for crucifying Him and Pilate for sentencing Him.
+However, Jesus did not forgave the merciless Jewish leaders to whom Judas went for forgiveness.
+Had Judas come back to Jesus, we may have had a different ending.
+No one could stop or alter Jesus’ destiny as the ransom for many (Mark 10:45).
 “For this reason the Father loves me, because I lay down my life, that I may take it again.
 No one takes it from me, but I lay it down on my own accord.
-I have power to lay it down, and I have power to take it again; this charge I have received from my Father” (Jn.
-10:17-18).
+I have power to lay it down, and I have power to take it again; this charge I have received from my Father (John 10:17-18).
 That is why we remember Jesus every time we eat bread and drink wine together.

 There is more we must do.
 To eat bread together, we must raise bread together.
-We must stop letting ideologies, religions and systems keep us from breaking bread together and feed each other; for the closest we can ever come to each other is when we break bread from the same loaf.
+We must stop letting ideologies, religions, or any other systems keep us from breaking bread together and feed each other; for the closest we can ever come to each other is when we break bread from the same loaf.